thomasgtaylor/how.wtf/content/post/2023-06-04-rev-command-in-linux-and-how-to-reverse-strings.md

 ---
-title: rev command in Linux and how to reverse strings
-date: 2023-06-04T23:00:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-04 23:00:00-04:00
 description: What is the rev command in Linux?
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: rev command in Linux and how to reverse strings
 ---

 What is the `rev` command in Linux?